-At this time, neither our Chandalar nor Thazzik Mountain properties include any federal lands and therefore we do not file plans of operations with the BLM.
+At this time, our Chandalar property does not include any federal lands and therefore we do not file plans of operations with the BLM.
 However, we are subject to obtaining watercourse diversion permits from the U.S. Army Corp of Engineers.